The Cornwall We Want

 I love Cornwall

-by I love Cornwall, almost 4 years ago
+by I love Cornwall, over 4 years ago

 Cornwall is a stunning place and it is a privilege to live here.
 Understanding that tourism is part of the economy however to what cost?
 We must rethink and employ a professional company that actually understands the management of tourism, involving the residents with their opinions however no input from local Councillors.
 Cornwall’s track record in the tourism industry especially in this present climate is embarrassing.
 This present free for all policy damaging to the landscape: litter, erosion, fires, disturbance to livestock, vandalism.
 Traffic congestion and pollution to other businesses and residents.
 Local goods can become expensive because tourists will...
 Continue reading